pinobatch/pently/docs/pentlyas.md

 `MP0` or `MPOF` disables it.
 Only the depth can be controlled, not the rate (which is fixed to a musically sane 12 frame period).

+**Channel volume** scales the volume of the instrument's envelope.
+Commands `pp`, `mp`, `mf`, and `ff` change the channel volume to 25%, 50%, 75%, and 100% respectively.
+Volume is set to 100% at the start of a piece.
+Drums and other sound effects are unaffected.

 Songs
 =====
 Like patterns, songs also have `time` and `scale`.
 They are used to